Contentious probate is the act of disputing someone’s estate after they have passed away, these disagreements usually occur between the beneficiaries.

 Do you want help challenging the decisions made by the executor or trustee?

 The rules relating to the administration of estates are complex but more and more people are choosing to do it themselves.
-Our free initial interview may help in finding out what the executors have done.
+Our initial interview may help in finding out what the executors have done.
 The probate registry takes a small charge for registering a caveat (£20) and for obtaining copies after you have searched the register for a Will or grant of probate.
 But we can also help with all of this.

 How can Humphries Kirk help you with contentious probate?